zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Composite Pattern.md

 ![](https://i.imgur.com/bn586EN.png)
 1. Component interface describes operations that are in common for the simple objects and also complex tree structures
 2. Leaf are basic elements that make the tree
-3. Composite it has leaves and other containers
+3. Composite it has leaves and other containers.
+When getting a request it delegates it to the sub-elements and then aggregates the results
+4. Client works with simple and complex elements, it can do it same way without changing its behavior.